Prior to establishing a NetSuite BizApp Connection in OneCloud, use the instructions below to create an integration user in NetSuite.

 Step 4: Set Up and Integration User

-Now that we have created an integration role, assign this role to our integration user.
-To assign this role, go to Setup > Users/Roles > Manage Users to edit an existing user or create a new user.
+To assign this role, go to Setup ➡️ Users/Roles ➡️ Manage Users to edit an existing user or create a new user.

-Note: it's recommended to create a separate user for your integrations.
+📓 It's recommended to create a separate user for the integrations.

 Step 5: Create an Access Token

 It is important to note the Token ID and Token Secret as they are only displayed when initially created.
-If you did not retain this information, you will need to create a new token.
+If you did not retain this information, a new token will need to be created.